Overlooking abuse is not polite. It actually empowers and enrages Abusers who attention seek constantly for their own personal gain and delight.

 But don’t let their desire for you to react to their baiting or provocative remarks cause you to feel compelled to engage in STONEWALLING.
 If a person has not been given a chance to understand someone else’s subjective feelings on ANY issue (no matter how big or small) and shows no interest, that’s on them.

-If you have self-advocated by setting clear and healthy boundaries, asked not to be abuse, and respectfully requested to be shown at the very least civil respect and someone refuses, understand that there’s a point when THEIR subjective opinion or needs cease to matter (both morally and logically).
+If you have self-advocated by setting clear and healthy boundaries, asked not to be abused, and respectfully requested to be shown at the very least civil respect and someone refuses, understand that there’s a point when THEIR subjective opinion or needs cease to matter (both morally and logically).

 People who lie, for instance, while self-promoting… or those who deliberately obfuscate truths in an attempt to steer other people to make their own misled,errant conclusions… don’t deserve respect.
 Their subjective opinions simply cease to matter the first time they choose to lie or mislead another party or peer group about the truth.